 Only international students and scholars authorized to work in the United States by the Department of Homeland Security can get a Social Security Number (SSN).
 For more information regarding work authorization, on or off campus, visit our employment page.

 New students MUST wait to apply for a Social Security card until they register for classes and their record is activated in SEVIS.
 This usually happens two weeks after the start of the semester.
-If you apply before your record is activated your application will be rejected.
+If you apply before your record is activated your application may be rejected or severely delayed.

 New J-1 scholars must wait to apply until after completing the ISSS check-in process and attending J-1 Scholar Orientation with the ISSS.